molangning/bypass/README.md

 ## How do I use it?

-Simply open this url in your web browser: [https://bypass--redirect-project.repl.co](https://bypass--redirect-project.repl.co)
+Simply open one of the urls in the mirrors section

 Bookmark this url (github and the newest mirrors) so you won't miss out on anything!